KernFerm/BubblesTheDev-WebBrowser/Docs/GLOBAL-USER-RIGHTS.md

 * optional Music Player and Music Downloader settings
 * language and accessibility preferences
 * local diagnostics data
-* local ad and tracker blocking counters
+* profile-local ad and tracker blocking counters
 * install-linked metadata for custom or external-drive installs
 * toolbar clock preferences and Developer Workspace preferences where the user uses those features
+* optional Clipboard History settings and entries where the user enables that tool
+* local Download Scheduler records where supported
+* File Converter, Universal Media Controls, and Per-Tab Volume Mixer preferences where supported

 Standard profiles are intended to remain isolated from one another.
 Guest browsing is intended to remain non-persistent.
+Guest and Incognito privacy counters, temporary per-site controls, and current-tab privacy reports are not written into standard profile storage.

 ## Storage Protection